denten-books/plain-text/1-device.md

 I wanted to build a machine that would be immediately recognizable as a Turing machine to someone familiar with Turing's work" [@davey_turing_2012].

+[^ln1-descartes]: @wittgenstein_blue_1965, 16.
+Compare with
-[^ln1-descartes]: Descartes writes in his 1637 *Discourse on Method*: "If there were such machines having the organs and the shape of a monkey or some other animal that lacked reason, we would have no way of recognizing that they were not entirely of the same nature as these animals; whereas if there were any such machines that bore a resemblance to our bodies and imitated our action as far as this is practically feasible, we would always have two very certain means of recognizing that they were not at all, for that reason, true men."
+@descartes_discourse_1996: "If there were such machines having the organs and the shape of a monkey or some other animal that lacked reason, we would have no way of recognizing that they were not entirely of the same nature as these animals; whereas if there were any such machines that bore a resemblance to our bodies and imitated our action as far as this is practically feasible, we would always have two very certain means of recognizing that they were not at all, for that reason, true men."
 Also quoted in @dennett_can_2004, 297.

-[^ln2-fact]: See for example Osip Brik's "Against Creative Individualism" and Shklovksy's "On Authorship and Production" in @chuzhak_literatura_2000.
+[^ln1-fact]: See for example Osip Brik's "Against Creative Individualism" and Shklovksy's "On Authorship and Production" in @chuzhak_literatura_2000.

-[^ln2-herder]: Lubbock collapses somewhat the difference between painting and sculpture.
-See for example @herder_sculpture_2002.
+[^ln1-herder]: Lubbock collapses the difference between painting and sculpture.
+See by contrast the extended discussion in @herder_sculpture_2002.

 [^ln1-infinite]: A true universal Turing machine would require a tape that is infinitely long.
 See @turing_computable_1937, 249.

-[^ln1-inside]: Note that these are also minimal physical requirements for
-interpretation: the ability to internalize and to externalize symbolically.
-My definitions do imply a sort of a dualism, but not between mind and body---simply between inside and outside, self and other, I and not-I.  This has been said before in many ways.

-[^ln1-kant]: Or at least proceeding as if one has agency to structure one's own experience, despite the overwhelming evidence for determinism.

-[^ln2-moaran]: There is evidence that Ludwig Wittgenstein, the subject of this section, read Russian and that he visited the Soviet Union in the 1930s.
-Both he and Shklovsky fought in Galicia at the Eastern Front although there is no evidence that the two men met nor knew of one another's work.
-See
+[^ln1-moran]: Evidence suggests that Wittgenstein read Russian and that he visited the Soviet Union in the 1930s.
+Both he and Shklovsky fought in Galicia at the Eastern Front.
+Nothing in the sources suggests that they met or knew of one another' work.
+See @moran_wittgenstein_1972.
-@moran_wittgenstein_1972.

-[^ln1-normal]: The process of normalization continues today as contemporary technologies like natural language processing and optical character recognition struggle to bring non-regularized writing systems under the computational umbrella.

 [^ln1-notquite]: To what extent a personal computer is a Turing machine is matter of contention.
 The Turing machine is a *thought experiment* that imagines a machine.
 The PC is a machine emulating the thought experiment.
 See
 @putnam_representation_1988, 121-5; @chalmers_does_1996; @petzold_code:_2000.
-A
-more detailed discussion follows in 1.2.

-[^ln1-pop]: See for example @drucker_digital_2001; @golumbia_cultural_2009;
-@marche_literature_2012.

-[^ln2-shklov]: I rely on the Russian originals throughout, but will cite the English translations where possible as well.
+[^ln1-shklov]: I rely on the Russian originals throughout, but will cite the English translations where possible as well.
 See @shklovsky_voskreshenie_1914;
 @shklovksy_poetika_1919; @shklovksy_art_2012.

-[^ln1-turing]: The intellectual history of the Turing machine is well established, in multiple works on the subject.
-It follows the Greek Diophantus, René Descartes, Georg Cantor, David Hilbert, Gottlob Frege, Bertrand Russell, Kurt Gödel, Ludwig Wittgenstein [@petzold_annotated_2008;
+[^ln1-turing]: The intellectual history of the Turing machine is well established.
+It follows works by Diophantus, René Descartes, Georg Cantor, David Hilbert, Gottlob Frege, Bertrand Russell, Kurt Gödel, Ludwig Wittgenstein.
+See @petzold_annotated_2008; @herken_universal_1988;
-@herken_universal_1988; @grattan-guinness_development_1981].
+@grattan-guinness_development_1981.

 [^ln1-turingcog]: Turing's later work suggests that his use of cognitive language throughout "On Computable Numbers" was not accidental, and that he meant it to define sentience more generally [@turing_computing_1950].

-[^ln1-abstraction]: This is a topic of some contention in the literature.
-In his influential paper on the topic, James Moor includes the immateriality of software as one of the "three myths" of computer science: "as a practical matter what we regard as computer instructions, and consequently what we regard as computer programs, is determined by the computers available," he writes [@moor_three_1978, 215].
-Nurbay Irmark argues that software is instead a purely abstract artifact, akin to a musical work [@irmak_software_2012].
-See also @turner_programming_2013; @colburn_software_1999.

-[^ln2-moreno]: Moreno is remembered today as a pioneer of group therapy and an early critic of Freud and socialism.
+[^ln1-moreno]: Moreno is remembered today as a pioneer of group therapy and an early critic of Freud and socialism.
 Sociologists have also recently rediscovered his formative work on network analysis.
 His books contain beautiful diagrams, sprouting nodes and edges, with titles like "Structure of a Cottage Family," "A Handicraft Group," and "The Civilian Social Atom."
 Moreno was also a humanist and a philosopher of technology and culture.
-In opposition to eugenics, a popular philosophy at the time, his answer to "Who Shall Survive?" was "everyone." [@moreno_who_1953, 245]
+In opposition to eugenics, a popular philosophy at the time, his answer to "Who Shall Survive?" was "everyone."
+See @moreno_who_1953, 245.

 [^ln1-tech]: *Technology* overtakes *technique* around 1979, judging by the relative frequency of occurrence in the Google Books n-gram corpus [@michel_quantitative_2011].

-[^ln1-timeline]: To give you a sense of the timeline: Turing entered King's College in 1931 [@hodges_alan_1983, 78].
+[^ln1-timeline]: To give you a sense of the timeline: Turing entered King's College in 1931.
+See @hodges_alan_1983, 78.
 His paper on computable numbers appeared in print in 1936.
-It is likely that the two philosophers met at the Moral Science Club, where by the 1930s Wittgenstein "monopolized the discussion," even in the presence of prominent philosophers like George Edward Moore [@duncan-jones_g._1958, 25].
+It is likely that the two philosophers met at the Moral Science Club, where by the 1930s Wittgenstein "monopolized the discussion," even in the presence of prominent philosophers like George Edward Moore.
+See @duncan-jones_g._1958, 25.
 Turing attended Wittgenstein's lectures on the foundations of mathematics in 1939.

-[^ln1-platotr]: @plato_euthyphro._1999 I translate the passage into literal English to preserve characteristics notable in the original.
-In particular, note the parallelism between *exōthen* and *endothen*, the ambiguity of *allotrion*, as something that comes from another, and the subtle slide between *graphō* (letter, figure, writing) and *tupōn* (type, impression, trace).
-I extend my gratitude to Stathis Gourgouris, Simos Zenios, and Guy Smoot for their help with the Greek translations.
+[^ln1-platotr]: See @plato_euthyphro._1999.
+I translate the passage into literal English to preserve characteristics notable in the original.
+In particular, note the parallelism between *exōthen* and *endothen*, the ambiguity of *allotrion*, as a freight other, and the subtle slide between *graphō* (letter, figure, writing) and *tupōn* (type, impression, trace).
+I extend my gratitude to Stathis Gourgouris, Simos Zenios, and Guy Smoot for their help with Greek translations.

 \newpage